What is anthropomorphism?

 In academic writing, it is best to avoid using anthropomorphism because it causes sentences to be unclear and imprecise.
 Because academic writing should be clear and direct, you want to avoid any phrasing that is not precise.
 To make sure your sentences are precise, be sure that the subject of your sentence is capable of performing the action of the verb.

-What does anthropomorphism look like?
+What does anthropomorphism look like and how can I correct it?

-Incorrect: The article from Lassitter and Jones (2009) discussed how coffee wakes you up in the morning.
+Anthropomorphism: The article from Lassitter and Jones (2009) discussed how coffee wakes you up in the morning.

 Correct: Lassitter and Jones (2009) discussed how coffee wakes you up in the morning.

-Incorrect: This experiment attempted to investigate how students learn APA style (Wheatley, 2016).
+Anthropomorphism: This experiment attempted to investigate how students learn APA style (Wheatley, 2016).

 Correct: Wheatley (2016) attempted to investigate how students learn APA style.

-How do I avoid anthropomorphism?
+How do I simply avoid anthropomorphism?

 *The examples on this page have APA-formatted citations.